dqmis/dl2/blog/blogpost.md

 </p>
 <br/>

-In this blog we we replicate and expand on the results from ["LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning"](https://arxiv.org/pdf/2305.12295).
+Inspired by the proposed solution of enhancing LLMs' logical problem-solving capabilities by integrating symbolic solvers into the workflow, this blog aims to replicate and expand upon the results presented in ["LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning"](https://arxiv.org/pdf/2305.12295).
 The objectives of this blog are as follows:

 1. Clarify Logic-LM's framework and methodology.
-2. Replicate the authors results from the paper
+2. Replicate the results from the paper, expanding on the ablation studies.
-3. Expand upon the paper's result and explore further implications.
+3. Explore the capabilities of different LLM families within the context of Logic-LM.
+4. Investigate the multi-modal reasoning capabilities of Logic-LM.

 ---